 Lower the volume of (or mute) the fireworks.

 Open the iRacing simulation.
 Click Options.
 Click the Sound tab at the bottom of the Options window.
 Move the slider beside Ambient: to the left.
-To turn the fireworks move it all the way to the left to -40.0db.
+To mute the fireworks move it all the way to the left to -40.0db.

 -